HelonicHelonic

 Ingest the document set

 Upload (or connect via Procore / Autodesk Construction Cloud) the IFC drawings, specifications, RFIs, submittals, and any prior revisions.
-Helonic indexes every sheet, every spec section, every RFI, and every submittal.
+Helonic indexes every sheet, spec section, RFI, and submittal.

 Build the document graph